CTP x ISCAST Conference: Integrating Theology and Psychology - ISCAST

 Wellbeing vs Faith-Based Mental Health Approaches

-Redefining Resilience in post-Covid era for Christian Leaders and their Communities
+Redefining Resilience in a post-Covid era for Christian Leaders and their Communities

 Growing Stronger Through Adversities – Optimism, Resilience, and Hardiness